How I Save Money For Healthier Food

 There is no reason we need new fancy things.
 Buy what works and use it.
 This frees up so much money for healthier food and habits.
 I buy a lot of things secondhand, especially clothing.
 Take this example, I’ve seen jeans that cost as much as my weekly grocery budget.

 Swap – I buy all my clothes and my kid’s clothes from here, its so cheap and most of the items are like-new and brand name.
 There’s no need to buy fancy new clothes (unless you’re into fashion I guess).
 Again: you can also sell clothes through here.
 Start shopping at Swap and save all the money.
+You will get 20% off your first purchase and free shipping.

 Thrift Stores – No one is too good for the thrift store.
 There are a lot of quality items hanging around.
 Who said you need a new dining table?
 Does that make your friends like you more?